ArgoCanada/argoFloats/cran-comments.md

 following changes were made to the version (1.0.0) submitted to CRAN, with the new version being labeled 1.0.1.

-1. DESCRIPTION no longer starts with "The argoFloats package".
+1. The DESCRIPTION no longer starts with "The argoFloats package", and its literature citation is now in the suggested format.

-2. DESCRIPTION refers to a published paper using the suggested format.

-3. \value added to the documentation of all functions.
+2. \value was added to the documentation of all functions.
 A list of affected files is as below.
 Please note that last two items were found using grep -L '\\value' $(git grep -l '\\usage' *Rd)|sort with the others having been listed in the review.
       * argoFloatsDebug.Rd